 Sarajevo was a city under siege during the Bosnian War from 1992 to 1996.
 The Bosnian war was a tragic period of recent history with over 100,000 people losing their lives in total.
 Indeed just under 14,000 of these deaths occurred in the siege of Sarajevo, including civilians and children.

-However, almost 21 years on and Sarajevo has become a city that is well worth a visit for all sorts of reasons.
+However, almost 21 years on and Sarajevo has become a city that is well worth a visit.
 When I arrived in Sarajevo I was struck by the rugged natural beauty of the city.
-Sarajevo sits quietly nestled between three rugged mountain ranges and with the Miljacka river flowing through the centre of the city from east to west it truly is a stunning place.
+Sarajevo sits quietly nestled between three rugged mountain ranges.
+In addition, the Miljacka river flows through the centre of the city from east to west.
+Sarajevo truly is a stunning city.

 The Yellow Bastian

 Up above the city of Sarajevo is the Yellow Bastion or Zuta Tabija which is well worth the climb up the hills.

 Saying that I’m a little overweight … to be honest, quite a LOT overweight and it took me much longer than the 15 minutes cited in the guide books.
 It’s a steep climb and by the time I had reached the old fortress ruins I was seriously considering weight loss surgery on my return home, that or a quick weight loss plan.